vannsoko/AiBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Discord bot summarizing and responding questions about intern files in private message
+It's a Discord bot where you can ask questions and summaries about internal files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>